Curriculum – Overview

 The children are encouraged to work with a wide range of media.
 They are taught how to use tools properly and safely.
 Children are able to express themselves through 2 dimensional and 3 dimensional work as well as being able to develop a personal style of aesthetic appreciation.
 Our topic approach to the curriculum also allows the children to apply their skills in a meaningful context to produce work which also enhances their understanding of the topic.

 Throughout the academic year we also endeavour to celebrate different cultural days.
-This gives the children the opportunity to express their learning through art and design and this work is displayed to share with our school community.
+This gives the children the opportunity to express their learning through art and design and this work is displayed and shared with our school community.

 History & Geography – Miss Lees